jp-wright/nfl_betting_market_analysis/README.md

 <BR>

 Not too bad!
-Using the optimal threshold range of 0.72 to 0.81, our model earns a grand total of $4,430 in just over four seasons worth of games, leaving us winnings of $1,047 per season on a total of 139 bets placed.
+Using the optimal threshold range of 0.72 to 0.81 found by reviewing all probability outcomes, our model earns a grand total of $4,430 in just over four seasons worth of games, leaving us winnings of $1,047 per season on a total of 139 bets placed.
+This means that our model has found a "sweet spot" between low wager, low confidence games and very high wager, very high confidence ones.
 A couple things stand out.

 First, our model takes us $310 into the red after some early losses.
 Depending on the bettor's allotted cash this may mean they can not afford to continue betting in order to get out of this early hole.
 One possible solution is to prioritize a threshold range which has the least negative value for winnings in order to avoid going negative beyond a given dollar limit.
 As is, the goal is to maximize profit, which means we are accepting the fact we might have some bumpy stretches on the way to our final earnings.
 Again, since we are betting on the favorite we are only going to win $100 per successful bet, but lose some multiple (the amount wagered) of that for each loss.
 Profit by 1,000 cuts...